 The quality of scans is overall very good, although it did falter a little on some of the 35mm images.
 There were some cropping issues, and a few instances of discoloration.
 While you expect this with older media, the Titan did have a slight weakness here.
 You can always clean up images using photo editing software afterwards, which we'd recommend for all slide scanning devices like this, regardless of what model or make they are.

 Overall, the features are clear and easy to use, and the Wolverine Titan scores points for the way it combines a wide variety of options with this simplicity of use.

 The Titan is a standalone device, meaning it doesn’t need to be connected to a computer in order to run.
 Its convenient TV-out jack allows you to connect the device to a TV, if you want, to better view your newly digitized collection.
 Like the Wolverine F2D Mighty and the ION Film 2 SD, it also comes with a cleaning brush, which helps you get rid of dust or other particles or smudge that may be on your old film.

-Measuring 4 x 5.5 x 3.5 inches, and weighing just half a pound, the Titan is small, portable and one of the lightest units we reviewed.
+Measuring 4 x 5.5 x 3.5 inches, and weighing just half a pound, the Titan is small, portable and one of the lightest units we reviewed (although it's not quite as light as the Sharper Image Slide & Negative converter.)
 It has an impressive 4.3-inch color display screen – the largest of any unit available on the market.
 Having a large screen makes it easy to preview, capture and edit your images as well as navigate the device’s menus.
 It can also handle SD cards with up to 32GB of storage, which is pretty small by modern standards.